cloudmesh-community/book/chapters/rest/rest-eve.md

 and try to save the object like wise.

-## Towards cmd5 extensions to manage eve and mongo :o:
+## Towards cmd5 extensions to manage eve and mongo :o2:

 ![No](images/no.png)